 Luxury has always been considered the right of the rich and beyond reach for the common man.
 Today, however, the story has changed – Indians are taking a special interest in interacting with the luxury industry.
 Surprisingly, even young adults with low purchasing power are aspiring to interact with the luxury industry by joining it professionally.

-Unable to afford the category of products at this early life stage yet being highly engaged with the category to understand its nuances – this is what makes it interesting to look at luxury through a Gen Edge lens.
+Unable to afford the category of products at this early life stage yet being highly engaged with the category to understand its nuances – this is what makes it interesting to look at luxury through a Gen Z lens.